 Every dog has its unique features.
 Most of them have their roots in myth and legend.
 All of them are popular for being loyal companions and protectors.

 Some dog breeds have their legends and folklore.
 A few breeds hail from the south of the country, and others came from the north.
-Talking about breeds’ colours, they range from tan and brindle to black.
+Talking about breeds’ colors, they range from tan and brindle to black.

 Phu Quoc Ridgeback